 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
-There is allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 NA: not applicable

 Highest Compliance Level: The highest level of that contaminant used to determine compliance with a National Primacy Drinking Water Regulation.